hashicorp/consul-k8s/README.md

 Please see the many options supported in the `values.yaml` file.
 These are also fully documented directly on the [Consul website](https://www.consul.io/docs/platform/k8s/helm.html).

+## Tutorials

+You can find examples and complete tutorials on how to deploy Consul on Kubernetes using Helm on the [HashiCorp Learn website](https://learn.hashicorp.com/consul).